 Killarney, Ireland is one of the most picturesque towns in country's beautiful South-West.
 For that reason, it is on the list of "things to do" for many visitors.
 It is a dreamy Irish town which means that it appeals to many of the larger touring groups, so it is also very busy.
 But does that mean that you should skip Killarney?
-No - even though the town can be a bit touristy and even crowded (especially if there is a conference in the area), it is certainly worth visiting, though it is best to plan your trip to Killarney outside the main season.
+No - even though the town can be a bit touristy and even crowded, it is certainly worth visiting, though it is best to plan your trip to Killarney outside the main season.

 Killarney's Fabulous Location